 If you are interested in Ediacaran research and would like to discuss potential avenues for a future PhD in this area, please get in touch.
-Opportunities for funded PhD and PDRA positions for October 2021 entry at the University of Cambridge will be advertised here shortly.
+Opportunities for PhD projects for October 2022 entry at the University of Cambridge will be advertised here shortly.

 Dr Charlotte Kenchington (2018 - Present)

 Charlotte is an independent Leverhulme Early Career Fellow.
 Her research into Ediacaran systematics, ichnology and palaeoecology, with a particular focus on understanding the extent of ecophenotypism amongst frondose taxa, nicely complements the research interests of the wider group.